-&lt;sup>48 Where more than one course is provided, the price displayed is for the larger course.
+48 Where more than one course is provided, the grice diapter distribution of the larger course.

 Membership

 England Golf suggests that the average membership of a golf club nationally is 386, which is based on a central national handicap platform.